Legislation and legal definition

 - the asserted trade secrets of the claimant are not being used;

 - the asserted trade secrets of claimant do not fulfil the statutory requirements for being qualified as such under the GeschGehG (eg, because they are in the public domain);

-- procedurally, inadmissibility of the prayers for relief (eg, the cease and desist claim) for being too broad or too vague;
+- procedurally, the inadmissibility of the prayers for relief (eg, the cease and desist claim) for being too broad or too vague;

-- that the statutory claims under the GeschGhG are excluded because their fulfilment would be disproportionate in the individual case, taking into account in particular the value or other specific feature of a trade secret, the confidentiality measures taken, conduct of the infringer in obtaining, using or disclosing the trade secret, the consequences of unlawful use or disclosure of a trade secret, and the legitimate interests of the owner of a trade secret and the infringer, as well as the consequences that the fulfilment of the claims may have for both of them, the legitimate interests of third parties or of public interest.
+- that the statutory claims under the GeschGhG are excluded because their fulfilment would be disproportionate in the individual case, taking into account, in particular, the value or other specific feature of a trade secret, the confidentiality measures taken, conduct of the infringer in obtaining, using or disclosing the trade secret, the consequences of unlawful use or disclosure of a trade secret, and the legitimate interests of the owner of a trade secret and the infringer, as well as the consequences that the fulfilment of the claims may have for both of them, the legitimate interests of third parties or public interest.

 21. What avenues of appeal are available following an adverse decision in a civil suit?
 Is new evidence allowed at the appeal stage?

 An ex parte interlocutory injunction in the form of a court order is appealed by a filed opposition and is decided by the first instance court that issued the order.
 The decision on the opposition is rendered as a judgment and may be appealed.
 First instance judgments issued may be appealed.